Dining Guide

 Cathedral Cove, near Hahei is a popular tourist destination located within the Te-Whangaui-A-Hei Marine Reserve.
 The Cove gets its name from the naturally formed “Cathedral” archway carved out by the sea and wind over thousands of years.
 It is only accessible by foot, boat/water taxi or kayak for the adventurous.

-The track is well-maintained, but there are inclines and the steps down to the Cove require a reasonable level of fitness to come back up.
+The steps down to the Cove require a reasonable level of fitness to come back up.
 Due to this, it is not stroller, pushchair or wheelchair friendly.

 The public start of the walkway is in Hahei, a 10 minute drive from Flaxmill.
 Follow Grange Road (just past the Hahei shops) up the hill to the start of the track.